 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the report and will not turn them on.
 Mains supply.
-The gas meter is located to the understair cupboard.
+With gas meter also located in the lower utility room cupboard.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing installation appears to be PVC and copper pipework.
-The main WC and shower room fitments to the ground floor have been replaced in the more recent past with wet room shower area.
-The rear ground floor WC and first floor WCs are of an older pattern.
+The plumbing installation where seen appears to be of PVC and copper pipework.
+The bathroom fittings appear of a modern standard pattern and white in colour.
+These comprise a wash-hand basin, WC, bath and shower.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is by way of the gas back boiler system supplying water filled radiators throughout.
-The hot water cylinder is located within one of the first floor bedroom cupboards.
+Heating is by way of a gas fired boiler located within one of the kitchen cupboards.
+This supplies water filled radiators and supplies the hot water cylinder which is of a pressurised type and located in the second kitchen cupboard.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Connected we assume to the public sewer.
+Connected, we assume, to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Various battery operated smoke detection was noted.
+No mains operated smoke detectors were noted.